Creative Details of the Engagement Party

 The Place Cards

-I hand wrote the place cards on small chalkboards that I purchased here from Amazon.
+I hand-wrote the place cards on small chalkboards that I purchased here from Amazon.
 They were .50 each and came with some really cute easels.
-Unfortunately, it was a bit breezy when we were setting the tables so we didn’t use the easels.
+Unfortunately, it was a bit breezy when we were setting the tables (and they kept blowing over) so we didn’t use the easels.